cp - Copy files and objects

 gsutil cp gs://bucket1/obj gs://bucket2

-will cause only the single live version of gs://bucket1/obj to be copied to gs://bucket2, even if there are archived versions of gs://bucket1/obj.
-To also copy archived versions, use the -A flag:
+will cause only the single live version of gs://bucket1/obj to be copied to gs://bucket2, even if there are noncurrent versions of gs://bucket1/obj.
+To also copy noncurrent versions, use the -A flag:

 gsutil cp -A gs://bucket1/obj gs://bucket2